 The law library is an integral part of the School of Law.
-The primary collection is located in Room 101-L Law Library, with smaller collections in each of the six classrooms (101-A, 101-B, 201, 202, 203, 204)
+The primary collection is located in Room 101-L Law Library, with smaller collections in each of the six classrooms (101-A, 101-B, 201, 202, 203, 204).

 Emphasis is placed on the basic research required for classes.
-The library consists of California, Federal and other court reference works, reports, statutes and digests, as well as a collection of law reviews and treatises.
-Lexis/Nexis and Westlaw computerized legal research databases are available.
+The library consists of California, Federal and other court reference works, reports, statutes, digests, and treatises.
+Lexis/Nexis and Westlaw computerized legal research databases are available to all students and faculty.